-You’ll learn lots of interesting stuff on your teacher’s aide course, but what you need to remember is that there will be some bad days - like with any job.
+You’ll learn lots of exciting stuff on your teacher’s aide course, but remember that there will be some bad days - like with any job.
 There will be days when things don't go quite as planned or the children you work with start misbehaving, but it’s vital that you don’t get discouraged by it, as it's something of an occupational hazard.

-Tip 3 - Don’t Wing It
+Teacher Tip 3 - Don’t Wing It As An Teachers Aide

-Tip 5 - Get Help When You Need It
+Teacher Tip 5 - Get Help When You Need It

-A good teacher's aide course will give you the ins and outs of what you need to know to become a teaching assistant, but it can’t possibly teach you everything.
+A good teacher's aide online course will give you the ins and outs of what you need to know to become a teaching assistant, but it can’t possibly teach you everything.
 There will be things you don’t know, as with any new job, so don’t be afraid to reach out to teachers and other, more experienced teacher's aides to get the answers you need.

-This is just one of many CPD-approved courses we offer that have been created in conjunction with industry experts and you can see our full range covering over 20 industries by visiting us online at www.onlinecoursesaustralia.edu.au.
+This is just one of many CPD-approved courses we offer that have been created in conjunction with industry experts, and you can see our full range covering over 20 industries by visiting us online at www.onlinecoursesaustralia.edu.au.
 There you can also find details of our selection of flexible payment options to make the cost of your training more manageable.

 If, however, you are undecided and you need more information before you commit, we’ll be more than happy to provide it.
 Simply call us today on 1300 611 404, and we'll do our utmost to allay your worries and guide you to your ideal online training.
 Enquire about our short online teacher's aide courses today!